gnuradio/newsched/dev_tutorial/14_InterSchedulerInterfaces.md

 # Inter-Scheduler Interfaces

-Schedulers must communicate with each other through the input queues of their threads, notifying each other when work has been done amongst other things
+In a flowgraph that uses multiple schedulers, these schedulers must communicate with each other through the input queues of their threads, notifying each other when work has been done amongst other things

 Previously, we had given a scheduler a `push_message` method.
 Let's generalize this now to a `neighbor_interface` class from which schedulers will derive.
 Note that this interface only has one method `push_message` which is the only way to communicate with a scheduler.